 A channel preview is shown at the top of the Outputs setup screen.
 The mixes value is shown in green, while the channel output value is shown in orange (default theme).
-A little white marker denotes the 100% point.
+A little white marker denotes the Min/Max points.